 Another alternative would be to hang soundproof curtains above sliding doors.
 Although they do not cancel out all noise, they absorb sound to reduce the level of noise that transfers through.

-If you’re looking at soundproofing internal sliding doors you can hang a pair of soundproofing curtains on each side, to maximise the levels of noise absorption.
+If you’re looking at soundproofing internal sliding doors, you can hang a pair of soundproofing curtains on each side.
+This would maximise the levels of noise absorption.

 Glazed Sliding Doors

-If your sliding doors are glazed, this offers further opportunities for sound insulation.
-If you install double or triple glazing, this can massively reduce the amount of noise transfer – each layer of glazing reduces the amount of sound that passes through as sound does not travel as well through glass.
+If your sliding doors are glazed, they will offer more opportunities for sound insulation.
+If you install double or triple glazing, this can massively reduce the amount of noise transfer.
+This is because each layer of glazing reduces the amount of sound that passes through.
+Remember, sound does not travel as well through glass.

-Additionally, you can purchase double or triple glazing where the panes are of different thicknesses – this means that the sound waves will be altered as they try to pass through panes of different thicknesses, so is even more effective at reducing the amount of sound that passes through.
+Additionally, you can purchase double or triple glazing where the panes are of different thicknesses.
+This means that the sound waves will be altered as they try to pass through the differing thicknesses.
+It is even more effective at reducing the amount of sound that passes through altogether.

-Alternatively, if you do not have double or triple glazing you can create or purchase a window insert, which is a clear pane of glass or plastic that fits over the existing glazing to create a barrier that works similarly to double glazing.
+Alternatively, if you do not have double or triple glazing you can create or purchase a window insert.
+This is a clear pane of glass or plastic that fits over the existing glazing to create a barrier.
+It works similarly to double glazing.

-If the sliding doors are not used for access, the other alternative would be to install sound barrier sheets or insulation across the doorway.
-As long as all gaps are sealed with a form of caulk it will help reduce the level of noise transfer significantly.
+If you’re not using your sliding doors for access, you could install sound barrier sheets or insulation across the doorway.
+Just make sure you seal all gaps with a form of caulk.
+This will help reduce the level of noise transfer significantly.